hgantt/gen_nfa/README.md

 A state that is neither a start state nor a final state should have an empty string as the middle parameter.

-The following is the content of the resulting `output.txt` after running the program.
+The following is the content of the resulting `output.tex` after running the program.
 ```
     \title{NFA Buffer}
     \documentclass[12pt]{article}